-The assailants maneuvered the victim so that his head was within an estimated 10 to 15 cm (4 to 6 inches) of the open interior truck door.
-The assailant's 12 gauge shotgun, while the barrel was positioned through the broken window, was discharged with the muzzle in near contact to the left side of the victim's head.
-The discharge of the shotgun produced a blast, which dislodged the victim's earring from his pinna with sufficient force to not only separate the earring's jewel from its base but embed the earring base in the vinyl of the truck door's windowsill (Fig. 3E).
-The earring jewel bounced off the door windowsill to the location at the rear of the truck (Fig. 15, item 13).
+The assailants maneuvered the victim so that his head was within inches of the open interior truck door with the shotgun muzzle projecting from the broken window.
+The assailant's 12 gauge shotgun was discharged with the muzzle at near contact to the left side of the victim's head.
+The discharge of the shotgun dislodged the victim's earring from his pinna with sufficient force to not only separate the earring's jewel from its base but embed the earring base in the vinyl of the truck door's windowsill (Figure 3E).
+The earring jewel bounced off the door windowsill to the location at the rear of the truck (Figure 15, item 13).